ian-r-rose/ian-r-rose.github.io/content/articles/transit/2017-08-02-bus-bunching.md

 A bus that boards and deposits more passengers will, in general, make slower progress along its route.

-There are many factors that contribute to the number of passengers boarding a given bus, including time-of-day, scheduling, and population density.
+Lots of things affect the number of passengers boarding a given bus, including time-of-day, scheduling, and population density.
 We will assume that the amount of time since the previous bus is also a big factor: the more time that has passed, the more passengers will have arrived at the bus stops for pickup.